syncfusion-content/windowsforms-docs/WindowsForms/Chart/Chart-Types.md

 ### Point and Figure Chart

 Point and Figure Chart is used to identify support levels, resistance levels and chart patterns.
-The chart ignores the time factor and concentrates solely on movements in price - a column of Xs or Os may take one day or several weeks to complete.
+The chart ignores the time factor and concentrates solely on movements in price - a column of X's or O's may take one day or several weeks to complete.
 By convention, the first X in a column is plotted one box above the last O in the previous column (and the first O in a column is plotted one box below the highest X).

 This is a chart that plots the day-to-day increment and decrement in price.
-It uses a series of Xs and Os to determine price trends where the Xs represent an upward trend and the Os represent a downward trend.
+It uses a series of X's and O's to determine price trends where the X's represent an upward trend and the O's represent a downward trend.
 The default value of ReversalAmount is 1.
-Use the PriceUpColor to specify the color for the Xs and PriceDownColor to specify the color for the Os.
+Use the PriceUpColor to specify the color for the X's and PriceDownColor to specify the color for the O's.

 This chart requires two y values, the high value and the low value for the specified period.